Best High chairs 2026: 13 Compared (8 Sources)

 Summary

-Safety standards have tightened since the 2019 federal mandate, and all high chairs sold in the U.S. must meet ASTM F404 requirements.
+Safety standards are uniform: all high chairs sold in the U.S. must meet ASTM F404.
 Five-point harnesses, crotch bars, and wide bases are standard across reputable brands.
-The biggest differentiators in 2026 are cleaning ease (dishwasher-safe trays, wipeable surfaces, minimal crevices), convertibility (how many life stages the chair supports), and footrest adjustability, which pediatric occupational therapists recommend for proper posture during meals. [src3, src5, src7]
+The biggest 2026 differentiators are cleaning ease (dishwasher-safe trays, wipeable silicone, minimal crevices), convertibility (how many life stages the chair supports), footrest adjustability — which pediatric feeding therapists recommend for 90-90-90 posture — and newborn recline support.
+Consumer Reports tested 30+ models in 2026, flagging Mockingbird, Lalo, Stokke, and Maxi-Cosi among the top performers. [src3, src4, src5, src7]

 ModelPriceAge RangeTrayFoldableHarnessBest ForBuy